vatlab/sos/doc/step_format.md

 * `terminal`: this step is one of the **terminals** or **leafs** of the execution tree.
 This allows the later steps to be executed before the completion of this step.
 The step can have output but no other step should depend on these output files.
+* `nonconcurrent`: if the step action will be repeated (using input options `group_by` or `for_each`), the loop actions are assumed to be parallel executable.
+  If for some reason this assumption is wrong, you can set option `nonconcurrent` to let the actions execute sequentially.
 * `blocking`: the step can only be executed by one instance of SoS.
 All other SoS instances will wait until one instance complete this step.
 This option should be used for actions such as the creation of index and downloading of resources.

 ### Input files (`input:`)